18 Jul WHAT YOUR FOOD LABELS SHOULD BE TELLING YOU

-Anyone who’s concerned about the sourcing of their food has felt the frustration of label confusion.
+Anyone concerned about the sourcing of their food has felt the frustration of label confusion.
 And the meat aisle is a particularly crowded space.
 In a large grocery store—to say nothing of all the e-commerce shops—there are dozens of brands and most of them are making the same claims.
 Hormone free, antibiotic free, grass-fed, gluten free, all natural—to name a few.
-Which begs the question—if they all say the same thing, does it really matter which you pick?
+Which begs the question: If they all say the same thing, does it really matter which you pick?

 So, in a cooler full of labels, how do you figure out which works best for you?
 Know how to decipher the code.
 Here are a few things I’ve learned since re-joining my carnivorous ranks.

 Any packaged meat sold in a store—brick-and-mortar or online shop—has be be processed in a USDA-inspected facility and must meet their labeling requirements.
 These regulations can give us a framework for understanding the contents of the package, but unfortunately these claims aren’t always black and white.
 In fact, there are a lot of brands adding a lot of color—visually and verbally—to make their product seem the most attractive.
 Here are a few facts to keep in mind when sorting through all that text.

 All pork and chicken is growth hormone free.
 U.S. law prohibits producers from adding hormones to chicken and pork feed.
 So labels making this claim aren’t really differentiating themselves.
 (Read more here.)